Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the city of Khan Younis, residents celebrated the ceasefire with cheers and fireworks.
 Some Palestinian families began returning to their homes, despite the potential danger.

-Israeli Prime Minister Benjamin Netanyahu has stressed that the ceasefire will only take effect once a list of hostages is provided.
-This demand puts great pressure on Hamas, which is still trying to maintain its position despite heavy losses in manpower and infrastructure.
+Israeli Prime Minister Benjamin Netanyahu stressed that the ceasefire would only take effect once a list of hostages was provided.
+This demand put great pressure on Hamas, which has struggled to maintain its position despite heavy losses in manpower and infrastructure.

 While the ceasefire offers hope, the road ahead is challenging.
 Implementing the next phases of the deal, including the release of all remaining hostages and the reconstruction of Gaza, will face many political and practical hurdles.